 I recently was working on writing end-to-end test cases using protractor on a project.
-Everything was working fine until the number of test cases increased to a lot and running the complete set of test cases took too much time.
+Everything was working fine until the number of test cases increased significantly, and running the complete set of test cases took too much time.
 It was a pain to even think of running the e2e command since I knew it would take 10 minutes at least to get to a specific test.

-But controlling which test case to execute was something I needed to do.
-I wanted to run a single test case using jasmine.
+However, controlling which test case to execute was something I needed to do.
+I wanted to run a single test case using Jasmine.
 And I was not going to comment out test cases that I did not want to run or delete other files temporarily.
 I found a temporary workaround for running specific test cases in Jasmine.
 Instead of the tedious task of commenting test cases, all you need to do is add a character to your file/test cases!

-Excluding specific test cases or specs
+JavaScriptExcluding specific test cases or specs in Jasmine

 To exclude a specific test case or spec, all you need to do is use xit()